-Common Causes of Sinkholes in Your Yard
+Understanding Sinkholes In Your Yard

 Sinkholes that are “man-made” are the result of plumbing or drainage problems such as collapsed or leaking water or sewer or drain pipes.
 If your sinkhole is filling with water, you need a professional to help correct it.
 Any plumbing problems need to be diagnosed and repaired before filling the sinkhole.
 Other man-made sinkholes commonly include settling soil around buried septic tanks, buried construction debris, or soil that was not well compacted after excavation work.
 They can occur when people cut down trees and leaving rotting stumps behind.
 They can also be the result of ruts caused by heavy equipment or vehicles moving across the yard.
 Even a riding mower on wet ground can cause them.

 Sinkholes caused by nature should be evaluated by a soil engineer to determine if they present a safety risk.
 A sinkhole that appears near your home or building structure needs a professional evaluation to determine the impact on the structure and how to remedy it.